All Sessions

 Toasting our Grads: Providing an Additional Opportunity to Celebrate a Milestone

-This session reflects on the 5-year evolution of a graduation celebration, intended for all student, but particularly those students and their support system who may not be able to participate in the traditional 2-hour ceremonies due to family, physical accommodations, work, or travel.
+This session reflects on the 5-year evolution of a graduation celebration, intended for all students, but particularly those students and their support system who may not be able to participate in the traditional 2-hour ceremonies due to family, physical accommodations, work, or travel.
 This session will help you understand how to design a custom celebration that can be adapted for various budgets, audience sizes, and in-person or virtual formats.

 Speakers: Justine Budisantoso, Student Outreach & Recent Graduate Initiatives Coordinator, California State University, Fullerton, Jessica Rowland, Associate Director of Alumni Programs, Cal State Fullerton, Samantha Guzman, Student Outreach Graduate Assistant, Alumni Engagement, Cal State Fullerton